An Examination of the Resurrection of Jesus of Nazareth.

-The Life, Death and Resurrection of Jesus is the central historical event in the Christian faith.
-There would be no Christianity without the Resurrection, “and if Christ be not risen, then is our preaching vain, and your faith is also vain.” says God via 1 Corinthians 15:14
+The life, death, and resurrection of Jesus of Nazareth constitute the absolute bedrock of the Christian faith.
+The Bible declares with stark clarity: “and if Christ be not risen, then is our preaching vain, and your faith is also vain.”
+1 Corinthians 15:14

 Historians: Non-Christians: